joanabbrito/elmo_IST/README.md

     - USB Camera with microphone;
     - Touch sensors on top of head.

-:warning: This version of software has no support for the camera hardware or any of its features.
+:warning: This version of Elmo's software has no support for the camera hardware or any of its features.

 # Getting started